Stories from Naoh’ra Rabntah

 “Ben,” he heard her say.
 “He’s going to be okay.”

-The doctor swept in with rapid commands Ben barely processed.
-Ventilator, meds, motion—none of it clear.
+A doctor entered, issuing instructions Ben barely processed.
+Ventilator, meds, motion, none of it clear.
 He followed the jagged lines as they steadied, the beeping settling into rhythm.

 “I need some air.”
 He fled before Lucy could react.